With allergies becoming increasingly common and millions of people suffering, it’s becoming more important than ever to know how to stop allergies.

 5. Rapid Transformational Therapy – can it help?

 The immune system is run by the subconscious, which is why Rapid Transformational Therapy (RTT) can be so effective.
-Using hypnosis we are able to communicate directly with our subconscious and instruct it, or re-programme it, for powerful permanent change.
+Using hypnosis we are able to communicate directly with our subconscious and instruct it, or begin to reprogram it, for powerful long term change

 We operate from our mighty subconscious 95% of the time and once we learn how to work with it, through RTT, we can use the power of the subconscious mind to command our cells and systems as to what we want them to do.